 Creating a home away from home is easy at Miami University.
-You'll live in one of our 20 residence halls that house first-year students, some of which are also home to upperclass students.
+You'll live in university housing for first-year students, some of which are also home to upperclass students.

 All Miami University residence halls are human-scale (no high-rise towers here) to make it easy to feel at home.
 The number of students housed in each residence hall varies.
 The largest first-year hall houses 352 people, while the smallest houses 51.
 Most residence halls are arranged in corridors with a large bathroom for each corridor or floor.
 All first-year halls are coeducational, with men and women living in separate corridors of 16–30 students who share a hallway, a resident assistant, and a spirit of community through group activities.

 Each residence hall also provides the following facilities: